 The term dynamic core is often not precisely defined, but this is what will be done here.
 For this purpose, various subcomponents are defined:

-First you write an icosahedron into a sphere.
-This consists of 20 triangles, so the number of corners is $E$
+First, one inscribes an icosahedron in a sphere.
+It consists of 20 triangles, so the number $E$ of vertices is given by

 \[ \begin{align} E = \frac{3\cdot 20}{5} = 12, \end{align} \]

-since each corner is touched by five polygons.
+since each vertex is touched by five polygons.
 The number $K$ of edges is

 \[ \begin{align} K = \frac{3\cdot 20}{2} = 30. \end{align} \]

-Now each triangle is divided $n$ times into four triangles each, where $n\in \mathbb{N}$.
-Subsequently exist
+Now each triangle is subdivided $n$ times into four triangles each, where $n\in \mathbb{N}$.
+There then exist

 \[ \begin{align} D = 20\cdot 4^n \end{align} \]

-Triangles.
+triangles.
 The dual grid of the resulting grid is the hexagonal grid.
-This consists of
+It consists of

 \[ \begin{align} N = N_5 + N_6 \end{align} \]